Capital Readiness Program for Women Entrepreneurs

 Learning Cohorts Forming Now!

-With the assistance of a new Minority Business Development Agency grant, IBE aims to help women entrepreneurs get more capital.
+With the assistance of a new Minority Business Development Agency grant, OBE aims to help women entrepreneurs get more capital.
 We have completed research surveys with women entrepreneurs and focus groups with investors, lenders, and other stakeholders to help us identify particular information needs for these businesses.

-IBE is creating a new curriculum based on these findings in four customized tracks:
+OBE is creating a new curriculum based on these findings in four customized tracks:

 • Early Stage Business (Fall 2024)